bkovacki/gopenrouter/README.md

 ### Streaming Responses

+The library provides comprehensive real-time streaming support for both completion and chat completion endpoints.
+Streaming allows you to:

-For real-time streaming of responses as they are generated:
+- **Reduce perceived latency** by displaying responses as they are generated
+- **Build interactive chat interfaces** with real-time feedback
+- **Handle long responses efficiently** without waiting for complete generation
+- **Implement live AI-powered features** with immediate user feedback

+Quick streaming example:

 ```go
 import (